jakesco/fibbin/README.md

 # Fibbin'

-> Note: Since there is currently no way to set compatability flags in pages functions,
-> I'm waiting on `compatibility_flags = [ "formdata_parser_supports_files" ]` to become widely available
-> It is currently in `wrangler@beta`.

-Temporary file sharing.
+Temporary file sharing platform.

+Upload a file and get a temporary link to share with anyone.
+Fibbin is built on cloudflare pages and R2.

 ## Development

+This project relies on `vite` for static asset generation, and `wrangler` for cloudflare worker development.

+To get started, run `npm install` in the root directory.

+You can run `npm run workers` to start the cloudflare workers in development mode.

+> Hint: Use `wrangler whoami` to get your account ID.

+## Fibbin Clean Up

+> Note: Building submodules fails on cloudflare pages.
+> I'm removing the submodule for now until this issue is resolved.
+> In the meantime, you can deploy the fibbin-cleanup worker separately.

-This project uses a scheduled worker to cleanup expired R2 files.
+This project uses a scheduled worker to clean up expired R2 files.
-This worker is in the `cron` module from [fibbin-cleanup](https://github.com/jakesco/fibbin-cleanup) and must be deployed separately.
+The worker is in the `cron` module from [fibbin-cleanup](https://github.com/jakesco/fibbin-cleanup) and must be deployed separately.

-Clone with `git clone --recurse-submodules <url>` to work on the cron function.
+Clone with `git clone --recurse-submodules <fibbin-repo-url>` to work on the cron function.

 If you've already cloned the repository you can run:
 ```bash